No matter what kind of vacation vibe you want to roll with, the Windy City can cater to it.

 3. Find Chicago's magic

-Four of the most prominent magicians in the industry reside in Chicago, and Midwest Magic – the world’s largest magic shop – is located in the nearby suburb of Franklin Park.
-It’s no wonder the city has become a hub for a burgeoning magic scene.
+Some of the most prominent magicians in the industry reside in Chicago, and it’s no wonder the city has become a hub for a burgeoning magic scene.

 In true magical fashion, the entrance is disguised – as a laundromat.
 A wall of washers swings open to reveal a host ready to guide you to an auditorium show or the bar, where the bartenders serve up close-hand magic alongside delicious drinks.